 Elevation is a determining factor mainly because of the availability of agricultural options: for wet-rice agriculture, one needs to be settled in alluvial floodplains.
 This in turn, supports the larger population and concentration of state power that gives rise to Valley states.
 On the other hand, the slopes of hills favored mixed, shifting agriculture: particularly tubers such as yam and taro (Scott, 2009:99).
 This method, which requires a larger area of land, and clearing and shifting of settlements is much more common in hills (p.
 18).
 More importantly, it requires far less labor, and cannot be easily captured by other raiding groups, making it suitable for the ‘nonstate’ project in Hill societies (p.
 199).

 It is not just elevation though, which serves as a barrier to state-formation: rather, it is the hindrance of navigability that it comes with.
-Terrain roughness (which Scott calls "friction of terrain") is an important factor because it is hard to concentrate state power without access to relatively unencumbered transportways.
+Terrain roughness (which Scott calls "friction of terrain") is an important factor because it is hard to concentrate state power without access to relatively unencumbered transportways (p.45).
 This is why many of the Valley states were based around rivers (p.
 50), which extends the distance over which supplies can be exchanged, and hills, swamps and mountains served as the natural limits of these states (p.
 45).

-I obtained data for these variables from the Shuttle Radar Topography Mission (2013), a publicly available digital elevation model.
-I collected coordinate information on the languages by selecting the largest settlement where the speaker group is dominant, then finding the coordinates for that settlement from publicly available sources (described in Appendix C), if not described in the grammar.
+I obtained data for these environmental variables from the NASA Shuttle Radar Topography Mission (2013), a publicly available digital elevation model at one arc-second resolution.
+I collected coordinate information on the languages by selecting the largest settlement where the speaker group is dominant, then finding the coordinates for that settlement from publicly available sources (described in Appendix A), if not described in the grammar.
 To set the range over which we can assume the language is spoken (minimally), I created a buffer corresponding to the minimum distance between languages in my sample.
 This method underestimates language range sizes, but crucially does not overestimate, and is large enough to observe sharp drops in elevation.
-I calculated elevation as the average value in this buffer, and terrain roughness as the standard deviation of slope in this buffer, following Grohmann et al (2011).
+I calculated elevation as the average value in this buffer, and terrain roughness as the standard deviation of slope in this buffer, following Grohmann et al. (2011).

 Operationalizing complexity